-- Your spouse (including a commonlaw spouse); - A child under the age of 26 who is: - a natural child; - an adopted child, or one lawfully placed for adoption; - a foster child; - a stepchild; or - a grandchild who lives with you and depends on you for at least 50 percent of the child's support; or - any other child who is in a regular parent-child relationship as determined by TRS - A child (regardless of age) who lives with or has his or her care provided by the retiree or surviving spouse on a regular basis, if the child has a mental disability or physical incapacity to such an extent to be dependent on the retiree or surviving spouse for care and support, as determined by TRS.
+- Your spouse (including a common- law spouse.
+Please note that a common law marriage is not considered a special enrollment event unless there is a Declaration of Common Law Marriage filed with an authorized government agency). - A child under the age of 26 who is: - a natural child; - an adopted child, or one lawfully placed for adoption; - a foster child; - a stepchild; - a grandchild who lives with you and depends on you for at least 50 percent of the child's support; or - any other child who is in a regular parent-child relationship as determined by TRS. - A child (regardless of age) who lives with or has his or her care provided by the retiree or surviving spouse on a regular basis, if the child has a mental disability or physical incapacity to such an extent to be dependent on the retiree or surviving spouse for care and support, as determined by TRS.

-Some types of dependents will require additional documentation to establish that they meet eligibility criteria.
+Some types of dependents will require additional documentation to establish they meet eligibility criteria.